Section 12.4 Examples

 \end{align*}

-Adding the vectors algebraically is obviously faster and easier than drawing a diagram, but it’s good to have a mental picture of the geometric version of addition — it will help conceptually later on.
+Adding the vectors numerically is obviously faster and easier than drawing a diagram, but it’s good to have a mental picture of the geometric version of addition — it will help conceptually later on.

 Example 12.4.5.
 Vector addition in higher dimensions.

-Our geometric picture and algebraic computation of addition are similar for three-dimensional vectors in space.
-In \(\R^n\) with \(n>3\text{,}\) we can’t draw a picture but we could imagine vector addition would take same the familiar triangle shape, and the algebraic computations are similar again.
-For example,
+Our geometric picture and numeric computation of addition are similar for three-dimensional vectors in space.
+In \(\R^n\) with \(n \gt 3\text{,}\) we can’t draw a picture but we could imagine vector addition would take same the familiar triangle shape, and the numeric computations are similar again.
+For example, in \(\R^5\) we have

 \begin{align*}